How to build a website like Airbnb

 Google Analytics – free version$0

-Total 1st year marketplace budget with Sharetribe Extend plan$14,564
+Total first-year marketplace budget with Sharetribe Extend plan$14,564

 At this stage, you probably know your target audience well and have already generated some revenue to fund the development of your marketplace’s next version.
 Sharetribe is specifically designed to power websites similar to Airbnb with zero to minimal customization work.

-If you don't have a developer on your team, check out the Sharetribe Expert Network.
-We've partnered with carefully better agencies and freelancers who are happy to help you customize your Sharetribe marketplace.
+If you don’t have a developer on your team, check out the Sharetribe Expert Network.
+We’ve partnered with carefully vetted agencies and freelancers who are happy to help you customize your Sharetribe marketplace.

-However, please note that the budget above is a rough estimate – prices for designs and development vary greatly depending on the Experts’ hourly fees and the extent of customizations you need for your idea.
-Still, compared to coding a marketplace from scratch, you are sure to save time and money, which you'll be able to put into another important aspect of growing a business.
+However, please note that the budget above is a rough estimate.
+Prices for designs and development vary greatly depending on the Experts’ hourly fees and the extent of customizations you need for your idea.
+Still, compared to coding a marketplace from scratch, you are sure to save time and money, which you’ll be able to put into another critical aspect of growing a business.

-The budget is for a comprehensive custom marketplace project.
-You could also only add one custom feature or modify your visual design only while otherwise keeping the out-of-the-box functionality.
+This budget is for a comprehensive custom marketplace project.
+You could also add only one custom feature or modify your visual design while keeping the out-of-the-box functionality.
 In this case, the custom development or design fees would stay much lower.

 Developing with Sharetribe is free for 14 days.
 You can then continue building with the Build plan ($39/month) and upgrade to a higher plan when you launch your marketplace and want to onboard actual users.